 - Better Choice

-Snapper is a key target of commercial and recreational fisheries around Australia.
+Snapper can be found in temperate Australian waters from coastal bays to oceanic waters upto 250m deep.
+Snapper is a key target of commercial and recreational fisheries around Australia, caught in all states except in Tasmania and Northern Territory waters.
+Snapper are long lived fish (up to 40 years) and take up to 7 years to reach maturity.
 The majority of snapper in VIC are caught in Port Phillip Bay, with minor quantities caught in other areas.

 - Eat Less

 - A number of different stocks of snapper are caught in WA.

 - Some concern has been noted around the stock status of snapper in WA, although stocks are not considered to be overfished.

 - Upcoming stock assessments in WA should provide some clarity and enable management actions to be set appropriately to protect the stocks.

 - If stocks continue to decline to an overfished status, it is unlikely that an amber rating in WA could be supported in the future.

 - While line fishing is unlikely to significantly impact marine wildlife, there are concerns over bycatch of Australian sea lions in nets in WA.
 Gillnet exclusion zones around breeding colonies are due to be implemented mid-2018.

 - WA West Coast Demersal Scalefish Resource, Gascoyne Demersal Scalefish Resource, South Coast Demersal Scalefish Resource (313t in 2015)